2018 British Superbike Championship

 The 2018 British Superbike Championship season is the 31st British Superbike Championship season.
-Shane Byrne will start the season as the defending Champion, having secured his sixth overall title in the British Superbike Championship.
+Shane Byrne started the season as the defending Champion, having secured his sixth overall title in the British Superbike Championship.
+He had a serious crash early in the year that ultimately ended his season and racing career.
+Leon Haslam on a JG Speedfit backed Bournemouth Kawasaki took the 2018 BSB Championship Title over Jake Dixon.